Learn more about Triumph of the Lamb: A Commentary on Revelation

-1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on 1 and 2 Timothy, and Titus?
+1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Revelation?

 2. Who is the intended audience for this commentary?
 Would it benefit pastors? professors? students? lay Christians in the local church?

 3. What is unique about this commentary?
-What contribution does it make to studies of 1 and 2 Timothy, and Titus?
+What contribution does it make to studies of Revelation?